slowkow/slowkow.com/content/notes/pca-benchmark/index.md

 [source code]: https://github.com/slowkow/slowkow.com/tree/master/content/notes/pca-benchmark/index.Rmd

-# Session Information

-Here are the version numbers at the time of writing:
+Here are the version numbers of the tested packages at the time of writing:

 |         |version |url                                       |